ddnexus/pagy/lib/apps/README.md

 For easily reproduce issues, please use the `pagy` command (available after the installation of the pagy gem).

+Notice: Depending on your environment you may need to run it with `bundle exec`.

 Here are the simple steps:

 ### 1. Create a new `repro.ru` app